A student working in a lab

 You will typically work as part of a research team and supervision may include co-supervision from other collaborating groups or labs, both within the department or from other departments across the university or external to Oxford.
 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, supervisors will work with them to ensure that they have additional support.

-Students will meet with their supervisors on a regular basis, typically several times per week early in their studies and at least weekly or monthly later on.
+Students will have the opportunity to meet with their supervisors on a regular basis, typically several times per week early in their studies and at least weekly or monthly later on.
 Students are also encouraged to submit regular termly reports on their progress throughout the degree.

 Assessment